molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 So far most of the bugs have been resolved, but it could happen that

- - archive folder is not available - please inform helpdesk, this should not happen, but it can be that remote system is temporarily down,
+ - the archive folder is not available - please inform the helpdesk unless maintenance was announced,
  - download/upload perfomance occasionally drops - this most probably depends on the Login node usage (and data copy by other users) - notify helpdesk if it persists for a longer period,
  - submitting the commands did not provide the results - has happened in first implemenentation of the archive solution, but should be fixed now.